 If you were injured at work in South Carolina, the workers’ compensation attorneys at The Melonakos Law Firm can help you through the complicated, and sometimes adversarial, claims process.
 We provide compassionate counsel to injured workers during the difficult period after a workplace accident.
 We understand how disruptive and devastating an injury at work can be for you and your family.
 Let The Melonakos Law Firm handle your workers’ comp claim while you focus on your recovery.

-Contact The Melonakos Law Firm today for a free case review.
+Contact us online or call The Melonakos Law Firm today for a free case review.

 Workers’ Compensation Rules in South Carolina